mboilen/tgrgbox/README.md

 ## Configure tgrgbox-web
 Copy `tgrgbox/config/default.yml.template` to `tgrgbox/config/default.yml` and fill in the information.
 This includes all users as well as all streams and streamers.
+The easiest way to get the descriminator is from the web version of discord.

 ## Run the docker stack
 cd into the root directory and run